bigmac1990/Basic-Flappy-Bird-Game/README.md

-  # Basic Flappy Bird Game
+# Basic Flappy Bird Game using HTML5 and Phaser.js

-  Just a basic flappy bird game, built with HTML5, JavaScript and Phaser
+Just a basic flappy bird game using HTML5 and Javascript and Phaser.js